9 Holiday Season Driving Safety Tips

-From celebrating with family to getting together with friends, the holidays are the best time of the year!
-Keep yuletide spirits high and everybody safe with these road trip safety tips.
+From celebrating with family to getting together with friends, the holidays are one of the best times of the year!
+And with all the excitement going on, it’s extra important to keep safety top of mind.

 Pad the travel time.
 Give yourself ample time to get where you’re going.
 Rushing in bad weather and heavy traffic is never a good idea.
 Instead, plan on a longer trip filled with family sing-alongs, road games and treats or small presents along the way.

-Use a designated driver.
+Assign a designated driver.
 If your holiday celebrations include some parties, make sure you have a designated driver.
 Planning ahead makes it easier for everyone to enjoy happy hour and the safe ride home.
 Once the plans are made, thank that driver for being the real hero of your holiday road trip.

 Protect your car from break-ins and theft.
 With all the fun that holiday travel brings, it’s easy to forget that your car can be at risk for burglary or theft.
 So keep your car safe this holiday season by learning how to prevent car theft.
 By following a few simple steps like moving valuables to the trunk and parking mindfully, you may be able to reduce the risk of your car becoming a target this holiday season.

 One last item before you hit the road: Set aside a little time to review your auto coverage with your American Family Insurance agent.
 Your agent will help you build a custom-tailored car insurance policy to best protect your vehicle as you head out into the most wonderful time of the year!